GDCh top issues

 DEAL agreement comes into effect (July 2019)

-On July 1, 2019, the contract between the DEAL project, which represents almost 700 academic institutions in Germany as a consortium, and the publisher John Wiley & Sons, Inc. comes into force.
-The agreement was signed in January 2019.
-Among other things, the contract regulates that researchers at Projekt DEAL institutions can publish articles as "Open Access" in Wiley journals.
+The contract between the DEAL project, which represents almost 700 academic institutions in Germany as a consortium, and the publisher John Wiley & Sons, Inc. comes into force on July 1, 2019.
+The agreement was concluded in January 2019.
+The contract regulates, among other things, that researchers at Project DEAL institutions can publish articles as “open access” in Wiley journals.
 Further information

-Statement of the German Chemical Society on "Plan S" (December 2018)
+Statement by the German Chemical Society on “Plan S” (December 2018)

-In September 2018, eleven research funding organizations from Europe (cOAlition S) published the so-called Plan S, which defines ten principles for the framework conditions for the transition to Open Access for the research results funded by these funding organizations by the year 2020.
-For comments in German and English.
+In September 2018, eleven research funding organizations from Europe (cOAlition S) published the so-called Plan S, which defines the framework conditions for the transition to open access for the research results financed by these funding organizations by 2020 in ten principles.
+For the statement in German and English.

 GDCh cooperates with ACS and RSC in the development of the preprint server ChemRxiv (April 2018)

-The American Chemical Society (ACS), the Royal Society of Chemistry (RSC) and the German Chemical Society (GDCh) are collaborating to advance the financial and strategic development of ChemRxiv, the preprint server for the global chemistry community.
+The American Chemical Society (ACS), the Royal Society of Chemistry (RSC) and the German Chemical Society (GDCh) are entering into a collaboration to advance the financial and strategic development of ChemRxiv, the preprint server for the global chemistry community.

 GDCh position paper on Open Access (December 2013)

 At its meeting in December 2013, the GDCh Board approved the position paper “On the future of academic publishing”.
-The paper was drawn up by a 13-strong commission chaired by the GDCh President, Professor Barbara Albert, on the basis of a GDCh discussion paper “On open access to scientific knowledge (Open Access)” drawn up in 2004.
+The paper was drawn up by a 13-member commission Chair by the GDCh President, Professor Barbara Albert, on the basis of a GDCh discussion paper “On open access to scientific knowledge (Open Access)” prepared in 2004.
 Download the position paper ( PDF )

 Corsortia NFDI4Chem and NFDI4Cat

-NFDI4Chem is the specialist consortium for chemistry, NFDI4Cat is the specialist consortium for catalysis in the National Research Data Infrastructure (NFDI) initiative.
-The goals of NFDI4Chem and NFDI4Cat are the digitization of all important steps in chemical research to support scientists in the collection, storage, processing, analysis, publication and reuse of research data.
+NFDI4Chem is the chemistry consortium, NFDI4Cat is the catalysis consortium in the National Research Data Infrastructure (NFDI) initiative.
+The goals of NFDI4Chem and NFDI4Cat are to digitize all important steps in chemical research to support scientists in collecting, storing, processing, analyzing, publishing and reusing research data.
 The GDCh is involved in both consortia.
-Learn more about NFDI4Chem and NFDI4Cat
+Further information about NFDI4Chem and NFDI4Cat

-You can find more articles on the subject of open access in the Nachrichten aus der Chemie
+You can find further articles on the topic of open access in the Nachrichten aus der Chemie

 The GDCh is temporarily or permanently active in various committees that are directed against chemical weapons.
-For example, she is a member of the German working group “Disarmament and Non-Proliferation of Biological and Chemical Weapons”.
+She is a member of the German working group “Disarmament and Non-Proliferation of Biological and Chemical Weapons”.
 The working group was founded in 1997 and is supported by various organizations.
-His goal is, among other things, to deepen knowledge of biological and chemical arms control in the exchange between science and practice.
+Its goal is, among other things, to deepen knowledge of biological and chemical arms control through exchange between science and practice.

-The GDCh is also represented on the Advisory Board of the BMBF-funded "Competence Network on Chemical and Biological Weapons ( CBW Competence Network )", which started its project work in April 2022.
-Among other things, the network is working to strengthen norms against chemical and biological weapons (CBW).
+The GDCh is also represented on the advisory board of the “Competence Network on Chemical and Biological Weapons ( CBW Competence Network )” funded by the BMBF, which started its project work in April 2022.
+Among other things, the network works to strengthen standards against chemical and biological weapons (CBW).

-From 2016 to 2021, the GDCh was represented on the OPCW Advisory Board on Education and Outreach.
-The OPCW is an independent international organization that monitors compliance with and implementation of the Chemical Weapons Convention and sets the framework for the destruction of chemical weapons.
+From 2016 to 2021, the GDCh was represented on the OPCW's Advisory Board on Education and Outreach.
+The OPCW is an independent international organization that monitors compliance and implementation of the Chemical Weapons Convention and sets the framework for the destruction of chemical weapons.

 Against chemical warfare agents (December 2022)

 Since Russia's attack on Ukraine, there have been fears that the warring parties could use chemical weapons.
-As chemists, we have a special responsibility to prevent the manufacture and use of chemical weapons.
-The GDCh is active in various places to raise awareness.
-On the article by Karin J. Schmitz in the Nachrichten aus der Chemie or in the GDCh app (free access): https://gdch.app/article/gegen- Chemische-kampfstoffe-4133151
+As chemists, we have a special responsibility to prevent the production and use of chemical weapons.
+The GDCh is active in various places to raise awareness of this.
+For the article by Karin J. Schmitz in the Nachrichten aus der Chemie or in the GDCh app (Free Access): https://gdch.app/article/gegen-chemie-kampfstoffe-4133151

 In a joint event with the Leopoldina and the German Research Foundation in 2021, the problem of dual use, i.e. the use of research results both for desired applications and for misuse, was discussed.
 Another event with representatives of the GDCh followed in 2022.

-After the Organization for the Prohibition of Chemical Weapons (OVCW) confirmed the repeated use of poison gas in Syria, including in February 2018, the German Chemical Society (GDCh) sharply condemned the use.
-"We are appalled that people are being murdered or injured with chemical warfare agents again and again," emphasized Dr. Matthias Urmann, then President of the GDCh, in a press release entitled Chemists condemn the use of poison gas in Syria.
+After the Organization for the Prohibition of Chemical Weapons (OPCW) confirmed the repeated use of poison gas in Syria, including in February 2018, the German Chemical Society (GDCh) strongly condemned the use.
+“We are horrified that people are being murdered or injured with chemical warfare agents again and again,” emphasized Dr. Matthias Urmann, then President of the GDCh, in a press release entitled Chemists condemn the use of poison gas in Syria.

-At that time, the chemical societies of Europe, including the GDCh, reaffirmed their commitment to the Seville Declaration, which was issued in 2016.
-The statement, signed by 36 chemical societies in Europe, said: "We, the member societies of the European Association for Chemical and Molecular Sciences (now the European Chemical Society, EuChemS), condemn the use of chlorine in Syria and other parts of the world world and call on the international community to bring those responsible for the misuse of chlorine to justice".
+The chemical societies of Europe, including the GDCh, reaffirmed their commitment to the Seville Declaration, which was issued in 2016.
+The statement, signed by 36 chemical societies in Europe, said: “We, the member societies of the European Association for Chemical and Molecular Sciences (now the European Chemical Society, EuChemS), condemn the use of chlorine in Syria and other parts of the country world and call on the international community to bring to justice those responsible for the misuse of chlorine."

 GDCh Board supports Hague Ethics Guidelines (January 2016)

-Under the leadership of the OPCW, more than 30 scientists and representatives of chemical societies developed the "Hague Ethics Guidelines", which were adopted in September 2015.
-Three representatives of the GDCh were also involved in the elaboration.
-The GDCh Board expressly supported the Hague ethics guidelines.
+Under the leadership of the OPCW, more than 30 scientists and representatives of chemical societies developed the “Hague Ethics Guidelines”, which were adopted in September 2015.
+Three representatives of the GDCh were also involved in the development.
+The GDCh Board expressly supported the Hague Ethics Guidelines.

-In April 2015, a commemoration event in Ypres, Belgium, commemorated the people who died there 100 years earlier in the first major use of poison gas in World War I and in later operations.
-The chemical community was represented by the then Presidents of GDCh and EuChemS, Thomas Geelhaar and David Cole-Hamilton, and the then Past President of the Royal Society of Chemistry, David Phillips.
+In April 2015, a memorial event in Ypres, Belgium, commemorated the people who died there 100 years earlier in the first major use of poison gas in the First World War and in later operations.
+The chemical community was represented by the then acting presidents of GDCh and EuChemS, Thomas Geelhaar and David Cole-Hamilton, and the then Past President of the Royal Society of Chemistry, David Phillips.

 Book "Chemists in the 'Third Reich'" published (March 2015)

-In 2015 the study Chemists in the Third Reich was published, which the science historian Helmut Maier wrote on behalf of the GDCh.
-The German Chemical Society is thus committed to working through the history of its predecessor companies.
-The book, which has more than 700 pages, offers a detailed and independent study of the functions and structures of the DChG and the VDCh from 1933 to 1945.
-In addition to the description of the structures created at that time, individual fates are also tracked down and illuminated as a warning reminder for the following generations.
+The study Chemists in the Third Reich, written by the science historian Helmut Maier on behalf of the GDCh, will be published in 2015.
+The German Chemical Society is thus committed to coming to terms with the history of its predecessor societies.
+The book, which contains over 700 pages, offers a detailed and independent study of the functions and structures of the DChG and the VDCh from 1933 to 1945.
+In addition to the description of the structures created at that time, individual fates are also tracked down and illuminated as a warning reminder for future generations.

 GDCh code of conduct (since 1998)

 Every person who wants to become a member of the GDCh must sign the GDCh code of conduct.
-It says, among other things: “All GDCh members are aware that, as natural scientists, they are particularly responsible for the effects of their professional activity on people and nature. (...)
-They observe the laws and international conventions applicable to their work and its results and effects and oppose the misuse of chemistry, e.g. B. for the production of chemical weapons and narcotics.
-In the development, application and dissemination of chemical knowledge, they are bound by the truth and do not use unfair methods.”
+It says, among other things: “All GDCh members are aware that, as scientists, they are particularly responsible for the effects of their professional activities on people and nature. (…) They observe the laws and international conventions that apply to their work and their results and effects and oppose the misuse of chemistry, e.g. B. for the production of chemical weapons and addictive substances.
+When developing, applying and disseminating chemical knowledge, they are committed to the truth and do not use unfair methods.”

 Corona/COVID-19

-Experience gained in developing several Covid vaccines could soon be useful in fighting malaria.
-To the article by Michael Groß in the Nachrichten aus der Chemie (access for members in the GDCh app: at https://gdch.app/article/malaria-und-coviderwissen-4133612
+The experience gained in developing several Covid vaccines could soon be useful in fighting malaria.
+To Michael Groß's article in the Nachrichten aus der Chemie (access for members in the GDCh app: at https://gdch.app/article/malaria-und-coviderwissen-4133612

 Oral against Corona (November 2022)

 An oral vaccination against Covid-19 would be an alternative to the injection.
-It could increase the willingness to vaccinate in industrialized countries and make vaccination coverage in developing countries possible in the first place.
-On the article by Christian Ehrensberger in the Nachrichten aus der Chemie (access for members in the GDCh app: at https://gdch.app/article/oral-gegen-corona-4123451 )
+It could increase willingness to vaccinate in industrialized countries and make vaccination coverage possible in developing countries.
+To Christian Ehrensberger's article in the Nachrichten aus der Chemie (access for members in the GDCh app: at https://gdch.app/article/oral-gegen-corona-4123451 )

-Covid-19 leads to a temporary or even long-lasting loss of smell (anosmia) in many sufferers.
-In doing so, the pandemic is putting a long-neglected health issue in the spotlight -- and raising hope for advances in treatment.
-On the article by Michael Groß in the Nachrichten aus der Chemie or in the GDCh app (free access): https://gdch.app/article/ist-odorloss-heilbar-4131292
+Covid-19 leads to temporary or even long-lasting loss of the sense of smell (anosmia) for many sufferers.
+The pandemic is shining a spotlight on a long-neglected health problem - and raising hope for progress in treatment.
+For Michael Groß's article in the Nachrichten aus der Chemie or in the GDCh app (Free Access): https://gdch.app/article/ist-geruchsloss-heilbar-4131292

-New test methods should make Sars-CoV-2 PCR tests faster or tell patients whether they are protected against the virus.
+New test procedures are intended to make Sars-CoV-2 PCR tests faster or tell patients whether they are protected against the virus.

-On the article by Christian Ehrensberger in the Nachrichten aus der Chemie (access for members in the GDCh app: at https://gdch.app/article/virenrna-oder-antikoerper-4125613 )
+To Christian Ehrensberger's article in the Nachrichten aus der Chemie (access for members in the GDCh app: at https://gdch.app/article/virenrna-oder-antikoerper-4125613 )

 Minutes instead of hours (November 2021)

-How the path from basic research to an enzyme led to rapid diagnosis of the Sars-CoV-2 virus with real-time polymerase chain reaction.
+How the path from basic research via an enzyme led to rapid diagnostics of the Sars-CoV-2 virus using real-time polymerase chain reaction.

 Producing an mRNA vaccine against the Sars-CoV-2 virus in large quantities is not a problem.
 The bottleneck, on the other hand, is the packaging, including the lipids that protect it.